VIPAAR/lime-sdk-samples/hlserver/README.md

 `HLSERVER_PARTNER_KEY` - Path to a partner key file(*.pem* formart)

 ## Deploy
-You may need to installs follow python3 libs: `requests, json, jwt`.
+You may need to installs follow python3 libs: `requests, json, pyjwt`.

 Run:
 ```sh